 New Orleans’ Mardi Gras is not all beads and booze

 The Mardi Gras beads tradition remains strong, but those who have never attended a Mardi Gras celebration may not realize that the event isn’t all beads and booze.
-Sure, there’s a lot of both, but beads aren’t the only things being thrown from the parade floats.
-Different parades and krewes have different throws, from decorated shoes to toys, cups, aluminum doubloon coins, and even coconuts.
+Sure, there’s a lot of both, but beads aren’t the only thing being thrown from the parade floats.
+Different parades and krewes have different throws, including decorated shoes, toys, cups, aluminum doubloon coins, and even coconuts.
 If you’re lucky, you may even score a headdress adorned with LED lights or a set of beads that light up.

 And please, don’t be a bad tourist: Skip the flashing.
 It’s not only looked down upon by locals, it’s also illegal — and won’t get you any extra beads.

 Part of the fun of Mardi Gras is dressing up for the parades and parties.
 Float riders are required to wear masks in order to preserve the air of mystery around who’s in which krewe, but this practice has spread to partygoers, too.
 Purple, green, and gold are the traditional colors of Mardi Gras, but anything over-the-top festive will do.
 (You may want to stick with closed-toe shoes, though, to avoid coming home with trampled, filthy toes.)

-Consider coming early for a better and more affordable experience
+Consider going early for a better and more affordable experience.

 Because New Orleans is actually a happening place for several weeks leading up to the official Mardi Gras Day, you don’t have to be in attendance on Fat Tuesday to say you went to Mardi Gras.
-Come early and you may have a better and more affordable experience; the city is a bit calmer and less crowded during these off-peak times, and you might be able to score a better deal on hotels and flights.
+Go early and you may have a better and more affordable experience; the city is a bit calmer and less crowded during those off-peak times, and you might be able to score a better deal on hotels and flights.